Captivity Narratives Comparison

 - rescue details, if applicable, and assistance from accomplices

-3. Draw any logical conclusions regarding the captivity experience in general,
+3. What logical conclusions can you draw regarding the captivity experience in

 You will need to use the INDEX TO CAPTIVITY NARRATIVES